-Portishead Cruising Club affords yachtsmen the opportunity to benefit from some of the cheapest moorings available in the Bristol Channel.
-For further information on moorings contact Ben Newby (Moorings Officer)
+Portishead Cruising Club affords its members the opportunity to benefit from some of the cheapest moorings available in the Bristol Channel.
+For further information on moorings contact Rodney Deacon, Moorings Officer.

-The Club provides trot chains which cross the creeks enabling boat owners to attach the risers to their mooring buoys.
+The club provides trot chains which cross the creeks.
+These enable boat owners to attach the risers to their mooring buoys.
 Risers must be chain and attached to the trot chain using a clove hitch to reduce wear.
 The loose end of which must be secured to the riser.
 A mooring buoy capable of lifting the trot chain should be attached to the riser.
-The length of the riser chain should correspond to the draft of the boat normally on the mooring thus ensuring the riser is kept as short as possible to alleviate collisions in high winds.
+The length of the riser chain should correspond to the draft of the boat normally on the mooring thus ensuring the riser is kept as short as possible to avoid collisions in high winds.

 In general, boats further away from the stream side of the trot will have a lesser draft thus allowing them access over any part of the trot chain they need to pass.
 On each trot, the owner of the boat nearest the stream is designated the ‘trot master. and is responsible for the maintenance of the trot.